IBM to acquire Confluent for $11 billion as tech giant aims to expand AI footprint — Details here | Company Business News

 Confluent, whose primary product is the data streaming platform Apache Kafka, has more than 6,500 clients across major industries and works with Anthropic, Amazon’s AWS, Google Cloud Platform, Microsoft, Snowflake and others.

-Following the announcement, Confluent's stock soared 29% in premarket trading.
-IBM stock was down by about 1%.
-Shares of Confluent closed at $23.14 on Friday.
+Following the announcement, Confluent's stock soared around 29% in premarket trading on Monday.
+The company's shares closed at $23.14 on Friday.

+IBM stock also gained a little above 2% to settle at $314.77 on the New York Stock Exchange (NYSE).